-A student who has concerns about any academic policy matter (e.g. grades, schedules, instruction, etc.) should first confer with the instructor.
-If a satisfactory solution is not reached, the student may file an academic petition by contacting their student success advisor.
+Students who have concerns about any academic policy matter (e.g. grades, schedules, instruction etc.) should first confer with their instructor.
+If a satisfactory solution is not reached, students may file an academic petition by contacting their student success advisor.

-Petitions may be made by a student who believes they are not being treated fairly or in accordance with announced policies, or who has extenuating circumstances beyond their control that warrant an exception to a policy.
-In this case, the student may contact their student success advisor to initiate an academic petition.
+Petitions may be made by students who believe that they are not being treated fairly or in accordance with announced policies, or who have extenuating circumstances beyond their control that warrant an exception to a policy.
+In this case, students may contact their student success advisor to initiate an Academic Petition.